Joker (Jack Napier)

-Jack Napier, also known as the Joker, is a fictional character introduced in the 1989 superhero film Batman, directed by Tim Burton.
-Primarily portrayed by Jack Nicholson, the character was based on the DC Comics supervillain the Joker.
-His name is a play on the word Jackanapes, as well as a reference to the names Jack Nicholson and Alan Napier, the latter having portrayed Alfred Pennyworth in the 1960s Batman TV series and having died the previous year.
-This depiction is notable for being one of the first adaptations of the character to have a distinct first and last name, as well as one of the few instances which show his origins.
-This iteration of the Joker is a psychopathic gangster who serves as the right-hand man of Gotham City crime boss Carl Grissom until he is disfigured following a confrontation with the vigilante Batman; his disfigurement drives him insane, and he becomes a costumed criminal mastermind obsessed with "out-doing" the Dark Knight, whom he believes is getting too much press, in addition to seeking revenge against him.
+Jack Napier, also known as the Joker, is a character and the main antagonist of Tim Burton's 1989 superhero film Batman, in which he is primarily portrayed by Jack Nicholson.
+Based on the DC Comics supervillain the Joker, this version is notable for being one of the first adaptations of the character to have a distinct alter ego and past.
+His name is a play on the word Jackanapes, as well as a reference to the names Jack Nicholson and Alan Napier, the latter having portrayed Alfred Pennyworth in the 1960s Batman TV series and died a year prior to the film's release.

+Jack Napier is introduced as a psychopathic gangster and the right-hand man of Gotham City crime boss Carl Grissom.
+During a confrontation with the vigilante Batman, Napier falls into a vat of chemicals that bleaches his skin white, turns his hair green and lips red, and leaves him with a rictus grin; the resulting disfigurement drives him insane.
+Napier takes the name "Joker", kills Grissom, and begins terrorizing Gotham with "Smylex" — a deadly chemical that causes its victims to die laughing.
+After learning that Napier is responsible for the murder of his parents years ago, Batman kills Napier by using a grappling hook to attach his leg to a crumbling gargoyle, causing Napier to fall to his death.

-Ever since Nicholson's portrayal in the film, the name Jack Napier has been used by various adaptations of the character, including Batman: The Animated Series and Batwoman, in which he is respectively voiced and portrayed by Mark Hamill and Nathan Dashwood, and the Murphyverse.
-This interpretation of the character is also responsible for the deaths of Thomas and Martha Wayne, the parents of Batman's alter-ego Bruce Wayne in Batman.
+Ever since Nicholson's portrayal in the film, the name Jack Napier has been used as an alias by various adaptations of the character, including Batman: The Animated Series and Batwoman, in which he is respectively voiced and portrayed by Mark Hamill and Nathan Dashwood, and the Murphyverse.

 Fictional character biography

 Early life

 Even as a child, Jack Napier was psychologically unstable, but extremely intelligent, showing an advanced knowledge of chemistry, art and science; he was also in and out of juvenile detention facilities for crimes such as arson, assault, and grand theft auto.
 Napier was charged with assault with a deadly weapon at age 15.

 As a young man, Napier and his accomplice Joe Chill tried to rob Thomas and Martha Wayne in the alleyway behind the Monarch Theatre, and while Chill seeks to steal Martha's pearl necklace with no desire of harming anyone, Napier murders the couple for his sadistic pleasure, leaving their young son Bruce as the only survivor.
-Napier prepares to kill Bruce as well, saying to the boy, "Have you ever danced with the devil by the pale moon light?" – his favorite thing to say with a maniacal grin right before killing someone.
+Napier prepares to kill Bruce as well, saying to the boy, "You ever dance with the devil by the pale moonlight?" – his favorite thing to say with a maniacal grin right before killing someone.
 Chill entreats him to run before the police arrive, however, so Napier spares Bruce and leaves, saying in passing, "See ya around, kid."